paolodina/ormar/docs/queries/read.md

 `get(**kwargs) -> Model`

-Get's the first row from the db meeting the criteria set by kwargs.
+Gets the first row from the db meeting the criteria set by kwargs.

 If no criteria set it will return the last row in db sorted by pk column.

-Passing a criteria is actually calling filter(**kwargs) method described below.
+Passing a criteria is actually calling `filter(**kwargs)` method described below.

 ```python
 class Track(ormar.Model):